This years procession will fall on the 22nd September 2018.

 Pewsey is host once a year to a fantastic illuminated procession.
-This has dated back to 1898 and with a few hiccups along the way (a few wars) Pewsey has shown what a village in Wiltshire can do with a lot of willing people and ‘carnival spirit’.
+The carnival itself dates back to 1898 and with a few hiccups along the way (a few wars, foot and mouth and a squabble) Pewsey has shown what a village in Wiltshire can do with a lot of willing people and ‘carnival spirit’.

 We are proud to be Wiltshire’s oldest carnival and love putting on a show for everyone to enjoy.

 The procession will head off from the carnival field (see map for location) around 7:30pm when a rocket will signal the start.
 So please check the carnival route mapped out below to see where you would like to watch.
 If you are in a wheelchair or require a flat viewing platform watching outside the fire station area would be advisable.
 This is situated in the main high street where the King Alfred statue can be seen.

 Please note that the procession will take time to get to the main high street, so if you have little ones that need to be in bed early it would be best to watch the procession as near to the start as possible.
 It can take a good hour and a half to make it round.
 This obviously depend on any issues causing gaps in the procession.
 We try to keep these to a minimum but unfortunately these sometimes cannot be helped.

 If you have seen the procession and need to make your way back please be mindful of others wishing to see and take note not to interfere with the procession by walking in the road where tractor drivers may not see you.

 Barriers are in place where the roads can get narrow.
 They are there to stop people or little ones trying to get into the road.
 Coins sometimes end up in the road and its very tempting for little ones to want to pick them up.
 Please please keep an eye out and stop anyone trying to do this.
 It’s really not worth being injured for 2p.

 How do i enter this fantastic event?